Adopted revised Anti-Monopoly Law of the People’s Republic in China (‘AML’).

-For companies, it is crucial to evaluate business conduct and the business model in line with the revised provisions, as well as train staff.
-Otherwise, violators face stricter liabilities under the revised law, such as credit records and publication, criminal liabilites, and personal liabilities for the personnel directly responsible.
+- For companies, it is crucial to evaluate business conduct and the business model in line with the revised provisions.
+Otherwise, violators face stricter liabilities under the revised law, such as credit records and publication.
+And criminal liabilities can pursued for personnel directly responsible.

 Below, we summarise the main takeaways of the amended AML.